robert-hoffmann/PowerToys4OpenAI/sites-detection/README.md

     - any classes to add
     - any styles to apply
       - this is how we make sure padding, etc is ok

+*Maybe in a future version we can add this directly to the interface*